aneenamathew123/Cloud-native-microservices-DevOps/docs/debugging/microservice-observability-debugging.md

 I introduced a resource constraint on Frontend service to understand the failure behavior in a microservice system, For that the memory limit for the Frontend service is reduced from 250MB to 10MB.
-This experiment simulates a real-world production issue and demostrates, how observability tools like Jaeger helps to identify the root cause of the problem.
+This experiment simulates a real-world production issue and demonstrates, how observability tools like Jaeger helps to identify the root cause of the problem.

 ## Observations: